Doctor of Musical Arts (DMA) Handbook

 Beginning with the semester after passing the Oral Comprehensive Exam until all requirements for your degree are completed OR until 18 post-comprehensive hours have been completed, all Doctoral candidates must enroll in a minimum of 6 credits during the fall and spring semesters.
 The credits taken during the semester you pass your Oral Comprehensive Exam will count toward the 18 post-comprehensive credit requirement.

-If you have reached the 18-credit maximum and have not completed your degree requirements, you must continue to be enrolled every Fall and Spring semester in at least 1 credit until you graduate.
+If you have reached the 18-credit hour minimum and have not completed your degree requirements, you must continue to be enrolled every Fall and Spring semester in at least 1 credit until you graduate.

 Doctoral Final Oral Exam/DefenseFor doctoral candidates in Composition, Musicology, and Music Theory, the Doctoral Final Exam/Defense is devoted primarily to the defense of your dissertation.
 For candidates in conducting and performance, the examination will deal primarily with the research reported in the DMA document.